PengBoXiangShang/deepchange/README.md

 <br/>

 ## Download
 Users need to download and sign our [**DeepChange Dataset Access Agreement**](https://github.com/PengBoXiangShang/deepchange/blob/main/DeepChangeAccessAgreement.pdf), and send it to XU Peng (peng.xu [AT] aliyun dOt com) with a title "DeepChange Dataset Access Agreement".
 We will verify the requests and contact users with the downloading **links** and other associate **documents**.
 Users should use their institutional email address to contact us.
+We will reply within 24 hours, and the download link is also valid for 24 hours, so after sending this request, please watch your email.
 <br/>
 <br/>
 <br/>